fmartinache/xaosim/README.rst

 actual instrument (assuming that it uses the same exchange format) in a transparent manner.

 In addition to the simulation library package, a shared memory data viewer GUI (shmview) is now part of the distribution.
+Since using this tool is not required to use the other features of XAOSIM, the required additional libraries are not automatically installed.
+If you want to use this tool, you have to independently install:

+`pip install pyqy5`
+`pip install qtpy`
+`pip install pyqtgraph`

 Acknowledgement
 ---------------